felixjchen/web-watcher/README.md

 ## To do

-- gateway
 - frontend: add editing, react, user auth, redesign

+- purge old screenshots and fetch new
+- configure service is slow in Python...
+- swagger docs
+- graphql
 - better logging
-- purge old screenshots and fetch new
-- replace requests for token service
-- migration script
-- test suite, every application endpoint, service interactions
+- test suite
 - use alpine images

 ## Takeaways